How to Get More from Your Samples Using Transposition

 - Prepare your samples so they sound good and loud enough

-- In your DAW (we’re using Ableton Live), make sure the Master Tempo is set at the tempo of your sample (or your desired track tempo):
+- In your DAW (we’ll be sampling in Ableton Live), make sure the Master Tempo is set at the tempo of your sample (or your desired track tempo):

 - Click and drag your sample into an Audio Clip and click on it: